isotopp/isotopp.github.io/_posts/2018-06-18-websense-dlp-gives-instant-root.md

 ...
 {% endhighlight %}

-We can read that, using [uncompyle6](https://github.com/rocky/python-uncompyle6): "brew install python3; pip3 install uncompyle6", because I am lazy and don’t want to mess with a venv right here and now.
+We can read that, using [uncompyle6](https://github.com/rocky/python-uncompyle6): `brew install python3; pip3 install uncompyle6`, because I am lazy and don’t want to mess with a venv right here and now.

 I’d want that in my path all the time anyway.

 {% highlight python %}
 $ uncompyle6 ./EPClassifier/policies/scripts/pyLogger.pyc